zek-c/Chromebook-VM-new/README.md

 ***You need a github account for this.***

 ```
-1. First go to https://gitpod.io and sign in with github
+1. First go to https://gitpod.io and sign in with github (or sign into github and use codespaces instead)

 2. Then make a workspace with a new repo (perferably an existing one in your github account.)